MartinKratkyProject/data_pipeline_project/README.md

 This is a data pipeline project.

 1. Select the purpouse of this project.
 (What data will I gather...)    |  ETA - 23.2.
-Done
+Done 18.2.
 2. Find a good source of data (.csv, .excl, url).                       |  ETA - 2.3.
-In Progress
+Done 18.2.
-3. Set up airflow for scheduling ETL/ELT pipelines.               |               Done
+3. Set up airflow for scheduling ETL/ELT pipelines.                     |               Done 9.2.
     - set up docker
         - set up WSL2
 4. Store data in PostgreSQL DB.                                         |  ETA - 9.3.